the International Directory of Corporate Art Collections,

 2020 Edition of the International Directory of Corporate Art Collections, the only source of information on over 700 art programs in workplace settings and non-traditional spaces, including corporations, small businesses, partnerships, corporate foundations, airports, municipal transport and metro networks, cruise ships, hotels, and hospitals.
 In continuous publication since 1983.
 For the 2020 edition, 40 additional corporate collections have been added and the existing information has been updated and expanded.

 This is simply the best source of information for what is happening with art in business and the workplace.
-2020 edition to be published February 14.
+2020 edition to be published March 15th.
+Please note that publication has been delayed a few weeks until March 15, so that an additional 10 collections could be added to this edition.

 “Insider’s Guide to Art in the Workplace.
 The Guide reveals how a corporate curator thinks, how they make their decisions, and how companies run their art programs., It is a synthesis of the insights I’ve gained during the past 50 years of being involved in the world of corporate art.